 I have had a couple of mechanical problems so far, neither expensive to fix but a pain never the less.
-The quick one to explain first:

 The Failed Wind Generator.